OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-03.md

 # Isaiah Chapter 3

 ## Isaiah 3:1

-For behold, the Lord God of armies is going to remove from Jerusalem and Judah
+Behold, the Lord, the God of hosts, is about to withdraw from Jerusalem and Judah both sustenance and support: the entire provision of bread and the entire provision of water;
-Both supply and support,
-The entire supply of bread,
-And the entire supply of water;

 ## Isaiah 3:2

-The mighty man and the warrior,
-The judge and the prophet,
-The diviner and the elder,
+The mighty man and the warrior, the judge and the prophet, the soothsayer and the elder,

 ## Isaiah 3:3

-The captain of fifty and the esteemed person,
-The counsellor and the expert artisan,
+The captain of fifty and the man of distinction, the counsellor and the skilled craftsman, and the expert enchanter.
-And the skillful enchanter.

 ## Isaiah 3:4

-And I will make mere boys their leaders,
+"I will appoint mere lads as their leaders, and unruly children shall govern them."
-And mischievous children will rule over them,

 ## Isaiah 3:5

-And the people will be oppressed,
-Each one by another, and each one by his neighbour;
-The youth will assault the elder,
-And the inferior against the honourable.
+And the people will be oppressed, each by another and each by his neighbour; the youth will rise against the elder, and the lowly against the honoured.

 ## Isaiah 3:6

-When a man lays hold of his brother in the house of his father, saying,
-“You have a cloak, you shall be our ruler,
+When a man takes hold of his brother in his father's house, saying, "You have a cloak, you shall be our leader; take charge of this heap of ruins!"
-And these ruins will be under your authority,”

 ## Isaiah 3:7

-On that day he will protest, saying,
-“I will not be your healer,
-For in my house there is neither bread nor cloak;
-You should not appoint me ruler of the people.”
+On that day he will protest, saying, "I will not be your healer, for in my house there is neither bread nor cloak; do not appoint me as leader of the people."

 ## Isaiah 3:8

-For Jerusalem has stumbled and Judah has fallen,
-Because their speech and their actions are against the Lord,
-To rebel against His glorious presence.
+For Jerusalem has stumbled and Judah has fallen, because their words and deeds are against the Lord, to defy His glorious presence.

 ## Isaiah 3:9

-The expression of their faces testifies against them,
-And they display their sin like Sodom;
-They do not even conceal it.
-Woe to them, for they have brought evil on themselves!
+The expression on their faces testifies against them; they flaunt their sin like Sodom; they do not even attempt to hide it.
+Woe to them!
+For they have brought calamity upon themselves.

 ## Isaiah 3:10

-Tell the righteous that it will go well for them,
-For they will eat the fruit of their actions.
+Say to the righteous that it shall be well with them, for they will enjoy the fruit of their actions.

 ## Isaiah 3:11

 Woe to the wicked!
-It will go badly for him,
-For what he deserves will be done to him.
+It will go ill for him, for what his hands have done shall be done to him.

 ## Isaiah 3:12

 My people!
-Their oppressors treat them violently,
-And women rule over them.
-My people!
-Those who guide you lead you astray
+Their oppressors are children, and women rule over them.
+My people, those who guide you lead you astray and misdirect your paths.
-And confuse the direction of your paths.

 ---

 ## Isaiah 3:13

-The Lord arises to contend,
-And stands to judge the people.
+The Lord takes His stand to contend, and rises to judge the people.

 ## Isaiah 3:14

-The Lord enters into judgment with the elders and leaders of His people,
-“It is you who have consumed the vineyard;
-The goods stolen from the poor are in your houses.
+The Lord enters into judgment with the elders and leaders of His people: "It is you who have ravaged my vineyard; the spoils from the poor are in your houses.

 ## Isaiah 3:15

-What do you mean by crushing My people
-And oppressing the face of the poor?”
-Declares the Lord God of armies.
+What do you mean by crushing My people and grinding the faces of the poor?" declares the Lord, the God of hosts.

 ---

 ## Isaiah 3:16

-Moreover, the Lord said,
-“Because the daughters of Zion are haughty
-And walk with heads held high and seductive eyes,
-And go along with mincing steps
-And jingle the anklets on their feet,
+Moreover, the Lord says, "Because the daughters of Zion are haughty, and walk with outstretched necks and seductive eyes, mincing as they go, and jingling their anklets,

 ## Isaiah 3:17

-Therefore the Lord will afflict the scalp of the daughters of Zion with scabs,
-And the Lord will expose their secret foreheads.”
+The Lord will afflict the scalps of the daughters of Zion with sores, and the Lord will make their foreheads bare."

 ## Isaiah 3:18

-On that day the Lord will take away the beauty of their anklets, headbands, crescent ornaments,
+On that day the Lord will take away the splendour of their anklets, headbands, and crescent ornaments,

 ## Isaiah 3:19

-Dangling earrings, bracelets, veils,
+the dangling earrings, bracelets, and veils,

 ## Isaiah 3:20

-Headdresses, ankle chains, sashes, perfume boxes, amulets,
+the headdresses, ankle chains, sashes, perfume bottles, and amulets,

 ## Isaiah 3:21

-Finger rings, nose rings,
+the signet rings and nose rings,

 ## Isaiah 3:22

-Festive robes, outer garments, shawls, purses,
+the festive robes, outer garments, shawls, and purses,

 ## Isaiah 3:23

-Papyrus garments, undergarments, headbands, and veils.
+and the fine linen garments, turbans, and veils.

 ## Isaiah 3:24

-Now it will come about that instead of balsam oil there will be a stench;
-Instead of a belt, a rope;
-Instead of well-set hair, a plucked-out scalp;
-Instead of fine clothes, a robe of burlap;
-And branding instead of beauty.
+And it shall come to pass that instead of fragrance there will be a stench; instead of a belt, a rope; instead of well-set hair, baldness; instead of fine clothing, sackcloth; and branding instead of beauty.

 ## Isaiah 3:25

-Your men will fall by the sword
-And your mighty ones in battle.
+Your men shall fall by the sword, and your warriors in battle.

 ## Isaiah 3:26

-And her gates will lament and mourn,
-And she will sit deserted on the ground.
+And her gates shall lament and mourn, and she shall sit desolate on the ground.